Scroll Down To Order

 Title: Alert: For The Times, Book of Secrets

-The above and this link is from an eclipse in Europe that people saw merely 22 years ago, but is still remembered.
-This was August 11, 1999.
-This eclipse touched earth, from the western edges of Great Britain to the farthest slopes, cities and villages of eastern Europe, then India as a grand total eclipse; at the 1min 20 sec mark, and 16.04 we get a historical reminisce from a lady who remembers an eclipse of 1927; at the 20.19 min mark it leaves the British Isles and heads for France.
+The above and this link is from an eclipse in Europe that people saw merely 24 years ago, but is still remembered.
+This was August 11, 1999 when this eclipse touched earth.
+They sound cooler with headphones or, by your fantastic speakers.
+It was far reaching, from the western edges of Great Britain to the farthest slopes, cities and villages of eastern Europe, then India--all were draped in the grand total eclipse; at the 1min 20 sec mark, and 16.04 we get a historical reminisce from a lady who remembered an eclipse of 1927.
+At the final end of the video, at the 20.19 min mark it leaves the British Isles and heads for France.
 (Courtesy Wootz and Benny The Bouncer.)

 January 25-26, 1938